 After giving the situation quite a bit of thought, I decided to decline the invitation since it wasn’t something that I would enjoy.

-These tips have helped me know when to say yes or no (with confidence) and I know they will help you too!
+I’m excited to teach you how to know when to say yes or no (with confidence).
+These tips have been life changing to me and I know they will help you too!

 Is it okay to say no?